 Cheers to the Women of Washington Wine

-Here in the Tri-Cities we’re not just celebrating women this March—we’re also celebrating Washington Wine!
-March is the perfect time to recognize women of Washington wine.
+The Tri-Cities is the Heart of Washington Wine Country®, and our wine industry is led by some incredible women.
 From owners and winemakers to tasting room and wine club managers, women make the Tri-Cities wine scene a “must visit” destination for wine aficionados.

 Join us in raising your glass in celebration of a few of the women who are vital to the Tri-Cities wine industry.
 Cheers!